-3.4 Power-up mode / Extension enable
+3.4 Power-up mode

-Switch 8 on the configuration switch defines the power up mode on NxN square routers, and enables input extension on 16x2 routers.
+Switch 8 on the configuration switch defines the power up mode.
 The Sublime router provides two modes for powering up the system.

 The power up options can be switched according to the following pattern:

 SW 8 Power Up mode

 OFF Switches all outputs according to the buffered

 information in the routers processor system.

 ON Switches all outputs to input 1.